 3. Bought the Dapol version of the Booth Rodley Diesel breakdown/engineers' crane and modelled it with bogies, attached to the underside of the body by 8BA brass screws, secured with nuts under the bogies.
 Threading the 'cable' was tricky but achievable using grey thread (only trouble is you'd have to keep the thread damp somehow to stop it fraying).
 It works at least, the jib and hook cables can be turned with a square Allen-type key and with a load on the hook it looks reasonably realistic.
 Painting was in British Railways North Eastern Region black with the afore-mentioned 'cycling lion', Dapol transfers (Booth Rodley) and HMRC numbers.
 I since found out Parkside have a sheet of appropriate transfers.
 Well, when I get a round tuit...
 As a crane runner I modified one of my four wheeled plate wagons with a jib rest and appropriate regional departmental transfers;

-4. Unfitted brake vans have been fitted with outside lamps supplied by Springside (available through Wizard Models), with the clear aspects forward and red to the rear.
+4. Unfitted brake vans have been had outside lamps added, supplied by Springside (available through Wizard Models), with the clear aspects forward and red to the rear.
 White lamps were already attached to most of the brake vans - including the bauxite-painted fitted ones - on the middle hooks.
 A proprietary Bachmann Branchlines unfitted brake was re-worked, using Smiths 3-link couplings, a guard added to one end platform (looking as if he was about to open his cabin door), painted a coat of lighter grey and heavily weathered.
 I now have twelve brake vans, five of which are fitted, suitable for mixed goods, livestock, fitted freight (fruit, fish or perishables traffic) or breakdown trains, the rest are suitable for mineral traffic (iron ore, coal, limestone, building stone) and are representative of different eras of the LNER/BR.